Frequently Asked Questions for Alumni

 Financial Information

-There is no fee charged to attend.
-A refundable deposit of $250 USD will be collected from alumni at the time of registration in order to confirm your event attendance.
-The refundable deposit will be returned to you after you attend the event.
+There is no fee to attend.
+Your $250 refundable deposit will be returned to you after you attend the event.

 The following costs will be covered for alumni and current Scholars who register, meet all deadlines, and complete payment of their deposits:

-• IIE will offer round-trip economy class airfare to alumni living outside of China who will be traveling to attend the Reunion.
-IIE will reimburse alumni living inside China for certain travel costs incurred in traveling to the Reunion.
+- IIE will offer round-trip economy class airfare to alumni living outside of China who will be traveling to attend the Reunion.
+IIE will reimburse alumni living inside China for certain travel costs.
 See “Is travel funded?” below for more details.

 The following costs are NOT provided by Schwarzman Scholars:

 IIE will offer need-based support to eligible alumni requiring additional financial assistance.
 Requests for additional financial support will require proof of need and will be subject to case-by-case approval.
 IIE’s need-based financial support will not be available to cover costs relating to plus-ones.
-Additional details on need-based funding eligibility will be shared by IIE in September 2025.
+Additional details on need-based funding eligibility were shared by IIE in September 2025.
+For further questions about flights, travel and/or reimbursements, please contact IIE at ssp-stipends@iie.org.

 Do I have to stay at the arranged hotel?
 Can I arrange my own accommodation and get reimbursed?